The Ohringer Building is now leasing!

 TREK Development Group weaves our innovative and collaborative development approach into the Property Management operations.
 We foster an aspirational, human-centric operating culture that strives to create co-investment of the quality of life in the community among the owners, staff and residents, we work towards the triple aim of TREK’s mission: Create Value, Enhance Lives and Strengthen Communities

 Resounding yes.
-Lt.
-Governor John Fetterman still maintains his home and family in Braddock and has a long commute to Harrisburg as needed.
+Senator John Fetterman still maintains his home and family in Braddock and has a long commute to Harrisburg as needed.
 His wife, Giselle Fetterman, remains extremely active in the day-to-day betterment of Braddock.

 There is a newly paved well-lit parking lot of 40 spaces immediately behind the building and adjacent to the entrance for Ohringer residents.

 The 2,000 square-feet space is available to the residents of Ohringer FREE OF CHARGE for a certain period of time to determine and implement what is in the best interests of the residents and the community.
 There will be certain guidelines that the residents will have to comply with in formulating and effectuating their plans.

 Public transit access at The Ohringer site is some of the most robust in the region.
 The bus stops at Braddock and 7th Ave are the gateways to 3 key transit routes: the 61A, the 61B and the 59 Mon Valley.
 These three routes provide critical connections to food and jobs at the Braddock Hills and the Waterfront shopping centers, as well as to adjacent communities including Swissvale, Edgewood, Wilkinsburg, Homestead, Duquesne and McKeesport.
 Moreover, the 61A and 61B bus lines run very frequently, arriving every fifteen minutes during rush hour and connect Braddock directly to the East Busway, Oakland and Downtown.